 How often do 1987 Chevrolet Caprice brake pads need to be replaced?
 It depends on you and your driving style.
 In general, brake pads last from 30,000 to 40,000 miles.
 Factors like frequent highway driving and smooth braking can help your brake pads last longer.
 If you often haul heavy loads or ride your brakes, your brake pads may wear out sooner.
 How often you need to replace your brake pads also depends on what kind you have on your Caprice.
 Brake pads made of certain materials tend to outlast others.
 Luckily, Firestone Complete Auto Care offers brake pad replacement for Chevrolet Caprices that comes with a limited Lifetime Parts Warranty.
 Brake checks and brake pad replacements are some of our most popular services.
 For your Caprice, we’ll use brake components that meet or exceed Chevrolet’s specs.

 Your Chevrolet Caprice engine may be strong and reliable.
-One that’s strong enough to take you into high mileage territory. [content-1-text-4-2] One that can outlast the 170,000-mile mark.
+One that can outlast the 170,000-mile mark.
 But if you can’t stop it, it’s as good as scrap metal.
 If you’re experiencing squeaky brakes or a loss of braking power, don’t wait!
 Unresponsive brakes make it tough to give the road your best.
 Plus, waiting can lead to more expensive parts wearing out and requiring replacement.
 For example, rotors start to warp and become damaged when completely worn brake pads exceed their lifespan, and the metal-to-metal grinding may compromise other healthy parts.
 We can help you steer clear of further brake damage.
 Visit Firestone Complete Auto Care for the right brake repair for your 1987 Chevrolet Caprice.
 We offer a variety of brake services like brake pad/shoe removal and replacement, rotor/drum resurfacing, brake fluid exchange, and brake caliper and wheel cylinder service.
 Make an appointment for Chevrolet Caprice brake repairs or services today.

 You rely on your Chevrolet Caprice to get you where you need to be.
 Our team is here to help make sure your vehicle works, day after day.
 Click on a repair below to learn more about 1987 Chevrolet Caprice repairs.